 However, particularly for installations in remote locations at high ambient temperatures, lithium-ion batteries increasingly make both technical and, crucially, economic sense.
 One of the main benefits of using lithium-ion is its relative long life compared to VRLA batteries, especially in elevated temperatures.

-Every degree above 25°C (77ºF) halves a VRLA battery’s life, so with a five-year battery system at an ambient temperature of between 30°C and 32°C, a VRLA cell will barely last six months.
+Every degree above 25 °C halves a VRLA battery’s life, so a with five-year battery system at an ambient temperature of between 30 °C and 32 °C, a VRLA cell will barely last six months.
 Lithium-ion batteries will have some degradation of performance at higher ambient temperatures, but it is not as great as experienced with VRLA batteries.